-Table 6 summarises the priorities arising from the analysis of the needs identified in the Adelaide PHN region and the opportunities for how they will be addressed.
-All four priorities were unchanged from the 2021 Needs Assessment.
+Table 10 summarises the priorities arising from the analysis of the needs identified in the Adelaide PHN region and the opportunities for how they will be addressed.
+One new priority was added in 2023.

-Table 6 Older People and Aged Care Priority Statements for the Adelaide PHN, 2022
+Table 10 Older People and Aged Care Priority Statements for the Adelaide PHN, 2023

-Priority Priority area Priority sub-category Expected Outcome Older people with chronic and life limiting illness have access to information, advice, and consistent support through coordinated and integrated models of care Aged Care Chronic conditions Older people in the PHN region are supported to enjoy a greater quality of life Older people requiring community and residential aged care services are supported by a skilled, motivated, and empowered workforce Aged Care Workforce Local health and other care providers are supported to deliver coordinated, effective and appropriate care to older people in the PHN region Older people living in the community and residential aged care are supported by timely, accessible, coordinated primary care services in and out of hours Aged Care Continuity of care Local health care system provides coordinated, quality care to older people Older people have access and support from palliative care services which address their needs, wishes and health care preferences Aged Care Access Older people in the PHN region are supported to access primary health care services that meet their needs
+Priority Priority area Priority sub- category Expected Outcome Potential lead agency and/or opportunities for collaboration and partnership Older people with chronic and life limiting illness have access to information, advice, and consistent support through coordinated and integrated models of care.
+Aged Care Chronic conditions Older people in the PHN region are supported to enjoy a greater quality of life.
+Adelaide PHN SA Health / Local Health Networks Primary Care Aged Care Providers COTA LASA Older people requiring community and residential aged care services are supported by a skilled, motivated, and empowered workforce.
+Aged Care Workforce Local health and other care providers are supported to deliver coordinated, effective and appropriate care to older people in the PHN region.
+Adelaide PHN Aged Care Providers Aged Care Training Providers Accredited Training Providers Workforce Advisory Services Older people living in the community and residential aged care are supported by timely, accessible, coordinated primary care services in and out of hours.
+Aged Care Continuity of care Local health care system provides coordinated, quality care to older people.
+Adelaide PHN Primary Care Providers Residential Aged Care People at high risk of entering residential aged care homes early due to chronic conditions have access to early intervention initiatives that promote healthy aging in the community Aged Care Access People in the PHN region are supported to access primary health care services that meet their needs.
+Adelaide PHN Primary Care Providers Residential Aged Care